 But in this case…

-Life is too short, and concrete too hard, to go through life being angry.
+Life is too short, and concrete is too hard, to go through life being angry.